 If you’re looking to do everything totally free it’s just not possible, especially if you want to blog professionally and make money out of it.

-When I started my blog, I installed a free theme.
+When I first started my blog, I installed a free theme.
 As time went on I wanted it to look better and have more features, so, once I started making an income from my blog, I went ahead and bought another.

 I also invested in *Tailwind for scheduling my pins to Pinterest which is one of the best ways to bring traffic to your blog.